keu/docs/astro/kubernetespodoperator.md

 ### Step 1: Create a Kubernetes Secret

 To run Docker images from a private registry on Astronomer Cloud, you first need to create a Kubernetes secret that contains credentials to your registry.
 Astronomer will then inject that secret into your Deployment's namespace, which will give your tasks access to Docker images within your registry.
-To do this, complete one of the following two setups:
+To do this, complete the following setup:

-#### Option 1: Manually Create a Kubernetes Secret

 1. Log in to your Docker registry and follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker-hub) to produce a `/.docker/config.json` file.
 2. Reach out to [Astronomer Support](https://support.astronomer.io) and include the namespace of the Deployment you want to use the KubernetesPodOperator with.
 A Deployment's namespace can be found in the Deployment view of the Astronomer UI.

 From here, Astronomer Support will give you instructions on how to securely send the output of your `/.docker/config.json` file.
 Do not send this file via email, as it contains sensitive credentials to your registry.

-#### Option 2: Let Astronomer Create a Kubernetes Secret

-Instead of creating a Kubernetes secret yourself, you can send Astronomer the following credentials:

-- Astronomer Cluster
-- Docker username
-- Docker password
-- Docker email
-- Docker server (only if other than Dockerhub)

-Astronomer Support will use this information to directly create a Kubernetes secret and `dockerconfigjson` file in the specified Cluster.

 ### Step 2: Specify the Kubernetes Secret in your DAG